 Robbins understands the appeal of the lone wolf mentality and believes there’s certainly some benefit to going it alone.
 “But what I’ve noticed is, when you get to the precipice of any goal, the peak of the mountain of success, there’s only three things there: a feeling of accomplishment, thin air and a nice view,” he says.
 “That’s it.
 And then there’s a walk back down.”

 Robbins has seen how lonely it can be at the top firsthand.
 He worked for his family’s coaching organization—he’s the son of self-improvement legend Tony Robbins—before leaving to do his own coaching.
 He realized he could go faster alone, making and keeping more money for himself, without dealing with the chaos of working with other humans.
 He achieved the life he’d always dreamed of: working three days a week, four hours a day, making the big bucks.

 “And I can tell you from personal experience: feeling of accomplishment, thin air, nice view and a walk back down,” he says, shaking his head.
-“The only thing that makes it different, and better, is who you take with you.
-No matter how many times you get to the peak, if you do it by yourself, eventually it gets boring, eventually it gets lonely and eventually it doesn’t feel very satisfying.”
+“The only thing that makes it different, and better, is who you take with you.”

 This article originally appeared in the May/June 2023 issue of SUCCESS magazine.
 Photo by Nick Onken.